-- 3.15 An independent evaluation and monitoring contract is in place which will provide feedback and valuable learning from the early implementation of the Offer.
-This evaluation will consider: - how effectively the Offer is being delivered to children and parents in the early implementer areas;

-- the impact that the Offer is having on parental employability, wellbeing and disposable income; and - the impact of the Offer on the childcare sector, looking at the effect on different types of childcare providers, changes to business practices and the effect of intervention on the childcare market. - 3.16 Alignment of the childcare and early education elements of the 30 hours, and any unintended consequences, will also be evaluated. - 3.17 A separate independent evaluation of national roll out will be commissioned; further details about this are given in Section 10 Post Implementation Review.
+- 3.17 An independent evaluation and monitoring contract is in place which will provide feedback and valuable learning from the early implementation of the Offer.
+This evaluation will consider: - how effectively the Offer is being delivered to children and parents in the early implementer areas; - the impact that the Offer is having on parental employability, wellbeing and disposable income; and - the impact of the Offer on the childcare sector, looking at the effect on different types of childcare providers, changes to business practices and the effect of intervention on the childcare market. - 3.18 Alignment of the childcare and early education elements of the 30 hours, and any unintended consequences, will also be evaluated. - 3.19 The Responsible Committee received a confidential briefing on some of the key findings of the evaluation on 24 October to support their scrutiny of the Bill.
+It is anticipated that the evaluation report will be published on or around 22 November 2018. - 3.20 A separate independent evaluation of national roll out will be commissioned; further details about this are given in Section 10 Post Implementation Review.